 Tomasino, et al. v.
 The American Tobacco Company, et al., Case No. 027182/97, Supreme Court of New York, Nassau County (case filed 09/23/97).
 Two individuals suing.
-The trial court granted defendants' motion to dismiss plaintiffs' claims for punitive damages as barred by the prior settlement with the New York Attorney General, but denied the defendants' motion to dismiss the case.
-Both parties appealed.
-The case has been stayed, by agreement of the parties, pending appeal.
-Oral argument was held on March 11, 2010.
-A decision is pending.
+In June 2009, the trial court granted defendants' motion to dismiss plaintiffs' claims for punitive damages as barred by the prior settlement with the New York Attorney General, but denied the defendants' motion to dismiss the case.
+The dismissal of the punitive damages claim was affirmed by the intermediate appellate court in May 2010.
+Plaintiffs filed a motion seeking to reargue this decision before the appellate court.
+A hearing is scheduled for 07/30/10.